TimOliver/WebP-Cocoa/README.md

     <img src="https://github.com/TimOliver/WebP-Cocoa/raw/main/banner.png" width="731" alt="WebP-Cocoa Banner" />
 </p>

-[WebP](https://developers.google.com/speed/webp) is a modern image file format that provides both amazing lossy and lossless compression fidelity.
+[WebP](https://developers.google.com/speed/webp) is a modern image file format that provides amazing lossy and lossless compression fidelity.
 WebP is developed by Google and is freely distributed as open source software.

 Google provides pre-built binaries of WebP for both iOS and macOS, however the build script has not been updated recently and as such, the binaries do not support either Swift modules, or Mac Catalyst.